NeutrinoWY/improve_face_recognition_with_image_perturbations/README.md

 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch

+This code was run on Linux machine with CUDA GPU

 _____________________________________________________________________
 Using AFFACT data augmentation technique to train deep face recognition model
 _____________________________________________________________________